-d) Connected Countryside
+e) Connected Countryside

-10.8 The Parish Council will work with Hampshire County Council and other relevant organisations and landowners to look at the opportunities to improve the public footpath network, including the safe crossing of the A3O3.
+10.10 The Parish Council will work with Hampshire County Council and other relevant organisations and landowners to look at the opportunities to improve the public footpath network, including the safe crossing of the A3O3.

-10.9 The community has consistently stated that access to the countryside is a major benefit to living within the Parish as it is important for wellbeing and quality of life.
-There are a limited number of footpaths in the Parish, but they do link to a much wider network so as and when opportunities arise the Parish will seek improvements to / or maintenance of them e) Public transport
+10.11 The community has consistently stated that access to the countryside is a major benefit to living within the Parish as it is important for wellbeing and quality of life.
+There are a limited number of footpaths in the Parish, but they do link to a much wider network so as and when opportunities arise the Parish Council will seek improvements to / or maintenance of them.

+f) Public transport

-10.10 The Parish Council will work with Hampshire County Council and other relevant organisations to improve the provision of public transport with a focus on hours suitable for people commuting to work and the weekend.
+10.12 The Parish Council will work with Hampshire County Council and other relevant organisations to improve the provision of public transport with a focus on hours suitable for people commuting to work and the weekend.
+(This incorporates the essence of previous Objective CIO11).

-10.11 Currently there are 6 services a day during the week and no services at the weekend.
-Busses are not timed to enable people to commute to and from main employment areas.
+10.13 Currently there are 6 services a day during the week and no services at the weekend.
+Buses are not timed to enable people to commute to and from main employment areas.
 There are no plans to increase the level of services and Hampshire County Council's Local Transport Plan recognises that the car is likely to remain the predominant mode of transport in rural areas such as Thruxton.
 However, the results of the Parish consultation highlighted that many residents would like to see improvements, so the Parish will continue to work to explore and test various options.